-Justin Furr was named a volunteer assistant coach with Barry University men’s basketball in June 2013.
+Justin Furr was named an assistant coach with Barry University men’s basketball in June 2013.

-Furr will be responsible for player development and instruction, recruiting and administrative duties.
+Furr is responsible for player development and instruction, recruiting and administrative duties.

 In 2012-13, Furr served as an assistant at Lynn University, where he was responsible for recruiting coordinator as well as be involved with on-floor coaching of guards, opponent scouting, fundraising, academic mentoring and all other facets of the program.